AndrewPrifer/react-three-editable/README.md

 React Three Editable aims to fill this gap by allowing you to set up your scene in JSX, giving you reactivity, while allowing you to tweak the properties of these objects in a visual editor, including their transforms, which you can then bake into a json file to be used by the runtime in production.
 An explicit goal of the project is to mirror regular react-three-fiber code as much as possible, and to allow freely mixing and blending the static values applied in the editor with dynamic ones applied in code.
 This lets you add it to an existing project with ease, take it out when you don't need it, and generally use it as little or as much as you want, without feeling locked in.

 ## API

-### `<EditableManager>`

-By placing it inside your r3f `<Canvas>`, you connect it to React Three Editable.

-For now you can only connect a single canvas, however multi-canvas support is planned.

-#### Props

-`state?: EditableState`: a previously exported state.
-This can only be set once, and cannot be overridden with a prop change!

-`allowImplicitInstancing: boolean = false`: allows implicit instancing of editable objects through reusing `uniqueName`s.
-These objects will share all editable properties.
-It is discouraged since you'll miss out on warnings if you accidentally reuse a `uniqueName`, and will be superseded by prefabs in the future.

 ### `editable`